 The procedures by which a vessel may be arrested for either a maritime claim or a maritime lien are the same, and governed by the 1952 Arrest Convention.
+A maritime lien holder may have a priority to any funds generated for example by the sale of the vessel but it would depend on whether there are other lien holders whose liens rank in priority.

-- 12. Does you country recognise maritime liens?
+12. Does your country recognise maritime liens?
 Under which International Convention, if any?

 Yes.
-The Bahamas recognises maritime liens, under the 1952 Convention. - 13.
-What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?
+The Bahamas recognises maritime liens, under the 1952 Convention.

+13. What lapse of time is required in order to arrest a ship since the moment the file arrives to your law firm?